SystemsApproach/private5g/radio.rst

    Emphasizes use cases, which can be anchored in features of the radio (which the rest of the stack then need to take into account).

-For anyone familiar with wireless access technologies like Wi-Fi, the cellular network is most unique due to its approach to sharing the available radio spectrum among its many users, all the while allowing those users to remain connected while moving.
+For anyone familiar with wireless access technologies that offer a best-effort service, such as Wi-Fi, the cellular network presents a notable contrast.
+This is mostly because cellular networks carefully allocate available radio spectrum among many users (or more precisely, UEs), aiming to deliver a certain quality to all active users in a coverage area, all the while allowing those users to remain connected while moving.
+They also aim to maximize the efficiency of spectrum usage, as it is a finite and often costly resource.
 This has resulted in a highly dynamic and adaptive approach, in which coding, modulation and scheduling play a central role.

 As we will see in this chapter, mobile cellular networks use a reservation-based strategy, whereas Wi-Fi is contention-based.
 This